Porto Airport Departures

 - Transfer items in your pockets (coins, keys, phone etc) into a screening tray.

-Passengers who are travelling outside of the European Union, or a country outside of the Schengen area (Bulgaria, Cyprus, Croatia, Ireland, United Kingdom or Romania), will be required to present their passport at passport control.
+Passengers who are travelling outside of the European Union, or to a country outside of the Schengen area (Bulgaria, Cyprus, Croatia, Ireland, United Kingdom or Romania), will be required to present their passport at passport control.

 As soon as you have cleared security you will enter the departure lounge which is a passenger only zone, and you will find a number of shops and the 22 boarding gates.